-June 11, 2011 From what I’ve gathered from online forums, there are three ways to pay one’s bus fare in Beijing: There are self-pay buses, where you deposit 1 RMB into the fare slot; then, there is a more bewildering process which involves communicating your destination to the on-board conductor via a combination of hand […]Read more "Birthday in Beijing"
+June 11, 2011 From what I’ve gathered from online forums, there are three ways to pay one’s bus fare in Beijing: 1) There are self-pay buses, where you deposit 1 RMB into the fare slot 2) Popular with tourists, there is the more bewildering process which involves communicating your destination to the on-board conductor via […]Read more "Birthday in Beijing"

 2010 National Science Foundation Research AssistantshipRead more "2010 National Science Foundation Research Assistantship"